OpenTechSchool/html-css-beginners/core/portfolio.md

 	<div class="clear"></div>

-And in the css file:
+And in the CSS file:

 	.clear {
 		clear: both;
 	}

-Here we create a new div with class clear and call this one in css giving clear both.
+Here we create a new div with class clear and call this one in CSS giving clear both.
 That will clear both value, right and left.
 Other two possible values are "right" or "left".
 When you mess up with floatting element, before starting a new design section is always a good practice put "clear:both" to be sure your flow is still the default one.